TimeSurgeLabs/searchbase/README.md

 * **Fully Local or Hybrid Cloud Deployment** - With Searchbase, you can choose your preferred deployment scenario based on your business's privacy and flexibility needs.
 From running fully locally using open-source LLMs to employing the OpenAI API while maintaining data privacy or letting us host an LLM for you, Searchbase adapts to your requirements.

-* **Embeddings Support** - Empower your Searchbase instance by uploading company documentation, code, and other relevant resources.
-This creates a custom LLM that truly understands your organization, enabling quick and accurate responses without having to sift through volumes of data.
+* **Instant Training with Embeddings** - Empower your Searchbase instance by uploading company documentation, code, and other relevant resources.
+This creates a custom vector DB powered LLM that truly understands your organization, enabling quick and accurate responses without having to sift through volumes of data.

 * **Open Source Flexibility** - Searchbase is licensed under the [Apache 2.0 License](LICENSE), offering you the benefits of an open-source platform including transparency, flexibility, and community support.